-- The top tether anchorages are not visible until the gap panel is folded down.
-Do not use the visible cargo tie down hooks, located on the floor behind the seats, to attach a child restraint tether anchor. - An incorrectly anchored tether strap could lead to increased head motion and possible injury to the child.
-Use only the anchorage position directly behind the child seat to secure a child restraint top tether strap. - If your vehicle is equipped with a split rear seat, make sure the tether strap does not slip into the opening between the seatbacks as you remove slack in the strap.
+The top tether anchorages are not visible until the gap panel is folded down.
+Do not use the visible cargo tie down hooks, located on the floor behind the seats, to attach a child restraint tether anchor.

 Transporting Pets

 Air Bags deploying in the front seat could harm your pet.
 An unrestrained pet will be thrown about and possibly injured, or injure a passenger during panic braking or in a collision.